hackle/blogger/src/raw/the-const-trickery.md

 Person {name = "elkcaH"}
 ```

-In practice we'd still be using `Const` and `Identity` as they are safer and more expressive, but if you find them a bit confusing, then the above understanding may be helpful.
+This of course is no coincidence.
+In essence `Identity`, `Const` and `(a, b)` are all product types and therefore have much in common.
+In practice we'd still be using `Const` and `Identity` as they are safer and more expressive, but if you find them confusing, then the above understanding may be helpful.

 ## summary
-As with most things in Haskell, there is no real magic, it's all about solid reasoning around solid basic ideas.
-However, the use of such basic ideas, when combined with other ones, can appear quite extraordinary.
+As with most things in Haskell, there is no real magic with `Const`, it's all about solid reasoning around simple, solid ideas.
+However, the use of such basic ideas, when combined with one another, can appear quite extraordinary.

-We'll also need to build an intuition around it - which requires much practice, or at times, we can take the easy way out, such as tuple for `Identity` and `Const`.
+To spot and use such trickery, we'll also need to build an intuition around it - which requires much practice; or at times, shortcuts may come in handy, such as tuple for `Identity` and `Const`.